 Not a single industry was left unaffected by the pandemic.
 Supply chains scrambled to meet the unprecedented demand for products such as sanitisers, disinfectants, masks, and cleaning products while facing staffing and raw material shortages.

 Conversely, industries such as hospitality, tourism, and service-based businesses experienced a complete decline in demand, resulting in excess inventory.
-Many were left with either the carrying costs of the unsold inventory or inventory waste of products that were perishable or with limited shelf life.
+Many were left with either the carrying costs of the unsold inventory or the inventory waste of products that were perishable or with limited shelf life.

 When information is distorted at any point in a supply chain, it can lead to a host of inefficiencies such as excess inventory, poor forecasting, capacity issues, low customer satisfaction, and high correction costs – causing a bullwhip effect that is detrimental to the business.